MattB859/MattB859/README.md

 ### Hi there, I'm Matthew 👋

-I have a passion for technology and building cool things on the web.
-I have acquired skills in HTML, CSS, JavaScript, Python, I am familiar with both relational and non-relational databases.
+I am recent software developer graduate looking for opportunities and collabaration in projects related to full-stack development and machine learning.
+I have always had a keen interest in technology and how the world of technology works.
+I have acquired skills in HTML, CSS, JavaScript, and Python.
+I am familiar with both relational and non-relational databases.

 # Technologies